 In this talk Josef Rauschecker illuminates the science behind tinnitus as well as the current state of treatment options.
 Closed captions are available on this video.
-If you are using a mobile phone, please enable captions by clicking on the three small dots.
+If you are using a mobile phone, please enable captions clicking on the gear icon.

 For CBT alone there are a number of resources that you might find useful, and many find that the best approach is working through the videos and seeing what is beneficial for you.
 There are obvious drawbacks to a simple YouTube video, but provided that your expectations aren’t too high there is a huge variety to select from.
 The recommendation is that you don’t try them all at work—this might worsen your stress!